msknapp/msknapp.github.io/docs/data.md

 - Data is usually loaded by streaming or batch jobs.
 Can ingest other common data formats like orc, avro, parquet, csv, json.
 - Can query data that is not in BigQuery, like from Spanner or cloud storage.

+## DynamoDB

+- Serverless, NoSQL, managed, highly scalable and available.
+Zero Downtime maintenance.
+- Supports very large tables.
+- Key/Value or document models.
+- “DeNormalize” data to avoid having joins or round trips.
+Doesn’t support join.
+- Strong read consistency, ACID transactions across multiple tables within one region and account.
+- Supports global tables, they can be active in multiple regions.
+So if your application fails-over to a different region, there is no database delay.
+- Can stream changes to data to Kinesis or DynamoDB Streams.
+- Secondary indexes.
+- Tables do not have schemas.
+Every record can have different attributes, except for the primary key.
+- Primary keys can have a partition key and optionally a sort key.
+If there is no sort key, the partition key must be unique.
+- Attributes can be nested.
+- Tables are partitioned by a partition key, which is the first primary key attribute.
+- The extra attributes in a primary key are sort keys.
+Dynamo stores records with the same partition together, in sorted order by the sort keys.
+- Global Secondary Indexes: different partition key and sort key
+- Local Secondary Indexes: same partition key, different sort key.

 ## Cassandra

 - nosql, huge data, open source